top of page

 Dear CALTC Members,

-I look forward to seeing you all at our next quarterly meeting on March 27th.
+I look forward to our next membership touchbase meeting on April 30th.

 Sincerely,